woossi0/suite/docs/usermanual/source/dataadmin/importer/guiexample.rst

    .. figure:: img/guiexample_shpready.png

-      *Shapefile ready for import*
+      Shapefile ready for import

 #.
 The layer will be loaded into GeoServer.
-After completion, a select box will appear next to the layer, containing links to the (OpenLayers) Layer Preview, GeoExplorer, and Google Earth.
-Click on any of these to view the newly-loaded layer.
+After completion, a select box will appear next to the layer, containing links to the (OpenLayers) Layer Preview or Google Earth.
+Click any of these to view the newly-loaded layer.

    .. figure:: img/guiexample_previewlinks.png

-      *Layer previewing options*
+      Layer previewing options

 .. note:: The Layer Importer doesn't require shapefiles to be archived.
 As shown in the :ref:`next example <dataadmin.importer.guiexample.shpdir>`, pointing the Layer Importer to a directory that contains a single shapefile will be imported in exactly the same way, so long as the directory contains all of the required component files (``.shp``, ``.shx``, ``.dbf``, etc.).